Bellman Optimality of Average-Reward Robust Markov Decision Processes with a Constant Gain: Introduction

-\citet{mertens1981stochastic} establish that $\epsilon$-optimal strategies always exist for all players, implying that every zero-sum stochastic game admits a value in the finite-state and finite-action setting.
+\citet{iwase1976markov} show that stochastic games have a value and that both players have optimal stationary policies when the Bellman equation admits a solution, which establishes a result similar to our Theorem 1. \citet{mertens1981stochastic} establishes that $\epsilon$-optimal strategies always exist for all players, implying that every zero-sum stochastic game admits a value in the finite-state and finite-action setting.
 In the special case of irreducible stochastic games, Section~5 of \citet{filar2012competitive} shows that both players possess optimal stationary strategies, that the optimal value is state-independent, and that the Bellman equation admits a solution equal to this common value.
 A concise overview of these foundational results can also be found in the tutorial by \citet{renault2019tutorial}.
-To further weaken these assumptions, \citet{wei2017online} show that when the SG is player~1 communicating, the Bellman equation still admits a solution that characterizes the value of the game.
-The player~1 communication condition is equivalent to the controller-communication assumption in our paper.
-However, as in the literature on stochastic games, their players' policies can be randomized, making the decision sets convex.
+To further weaken these assumptions, \citet{wei2017online} shows that when the SG is player~1 communicating, the Bellman equation still admits a solution that characterizes the value of the game.
+The player~1 communication condition is the SG analogue of the controller-communication assumption in our paper.
+However, as in the literature on stochastic games, their players' policies are randomized, making the decision sets convex.
 For continuous-state or continuous-action settings, analogous results have been derived under the geometric ergodicity assumption \citep{jaskiewicz2006zero, jaskiewicz2009zero, jaskiewicz2010continuous}.

 Finally, \citet{garrec2019communicating} study communicating zero-sum product stochastic games, where each player has an individual state that evolves solely according to their own previous state and action.
 However, their notion of communication differs from the one considered in our formulation.
 In fact, their setting does not satisfy the (weakly) communicating assumption used in this paper.
 As shown by \citet{garrec2019communicating} as well as \citet{vigeral2013zero, sorin2015reversibility, ziliotto2016zero}, the value of average-reward stochastic games may fail to exist without compactness or communicating assumptions when the action spaces are infinite.
+Recently, \citet{gaubert2025thresholds} study Blackwell optimality in stochastic games.